Like most whitewater paddlers, Sabrina Barm struggles to find words to describe her passion for wild rivers.

 “It’s something I need, like breathing,” says the 30-year-old canoeist and extreme creek racer from Germany.
 “If I can’t paddle, something is going to go wrong sooner or later.
 It’s a sensation.”

 Barm also focuses on a feeling when describing the nine-foot creeking and river running OC1 she designed for Quebec’s Esquif Canoes, which hit the market late 2017.
 With the new Esquif Extasy, Barm says she achieved her goal of creating “the most intense form of joy.”
 In doing so, she also became the world’s first female whitewater open boat designer.

+Barm took her first strokes in a canoe with her father on bucolic European waterways.
 Soon she was paddling whitewater, a rare breed in Europe for her propensity for single blades and open-decked boats.
 She found inspiration in European paddlers Eric Deguil and James Weir, along with pioneering American open boaters Dooley Tombras and Eli Helbert.

 Barm began a meteoric rise as a whitewater athlete, training with Deguil on the technical rivers of France, competing in International Canoe Federation downriver races, and ultimately visiting North America.
 Barm connected with Esquif in 2014, when she turned heads as the first female canoeist to compete in North Carolina’s infamous Green River Race, running the intimating class V rapid known as Gorilla.
 She’s also competed in two Adidas Sickline Extreme Kayak World Championships at Austria’s Wellerbrucke Rapids, paddling C1 against a field of kayakers.

 An engineer by training, Barm balances elite-level paddling with a professional career in the automotive sector.
 However, it didn’t take an engineering degree for her to identify a critical fault in open canoeing.
 The market was exclusively comprised of boats designed by men.